 You can also edit your monthly payments too.
 If you think you’re paying too much (or too little) you can change your direct debit within seconds.

-Not only does Octopus provide you with a great website to use, the app is also a joy.
+Not only does Octopus provide you with a great website to use, but the app is also a joy.
 Unlike other companies, the app provides you with almost all the features the main site has.
 That means you can manage your whole account from your phone.

 Spin the wheel